anushac14/web103_finalproject/README.md

 - Deployment: Railway

 ## Features
+### Login Feature (User Story 0):
+ - User Feature: Users can log in to their own personal accounts

 ### Playlist Management (User Story 1):
 - User Feature: Users can create, edit, and delete playlists to manage their favorite songs.
 - Technical Feature: Implement POST/GET requests for playlist creation, PATCH for editing playlists, and DELETE requests for playlist removal.